rd-alliance/metadata-catalog-v2/INSTALLATION.md

     the steps given below for running in production and implementing maintenance mode.

+ 6. If you want to view the Web GUI, add its domain (`rdamsc.internal` by default) and the container's IP address to your computer's [hosts file].

- 5. The testing apparatus is not automatically installed.
+ 7. The testing apparatus is not automatically installed.
 To install it, you will need to do a few final steps in the container's shell:

     ```bash